kodecocodes/SC_SpiroMifsud/For Instructor/script.md

 TH
 ------------
 Because we’re running the server on our local machine, we’ll need to route the connection to an actual URL that the Strava server can hit.
-We’ll use the popular service ngrok to create a tunnel that can be access from the Internet.
+We’ll use the popular service ngrok to create a tunnel that can be accessed from the Internet.
 You can bypass this step if you are using a NodeJS server that is connected to the public Internet.

 On Screen
 ------------